demergent-labs/open_value_sharing/README.md

 }
 ```

-For example, dependencies may elect to store the information specified above in the JSON format in a file called `.openvaluesharing.json`.
-This file could be in the root directory of the project, and if downloaded by the consumer (as is the case with `npm` packages), it would be automatically available for processing.

 ### Consumer Configuration

-Consumers must provide all of the necessary information to the implementation for proper execution of the sharing heuristic.
-Implementations should utilize sensible defaults and not require consumers to define anything by default for the sharing heuristic to work.
+Implementations must utilize sensible defaults and not require consumers to do anything for a default implementation to work.
 To do otherwise would violate ideal 1.
+Consumers must be able to override the sensible defaults.

 If necessary, a consumer configuration format and location should be specified to allow the consumer to override the following properties: